Dispatch

 01

-Create or claim the inbox so the agent has a funded identity.
+Create or link the inbox so the workflow has its own address.

 02

-Operate from Mail Desk and the control panel without losing context.
+Operate from Mail Desk and Billing without losing context.

 03

-Scale into multi-agent workflows with better visibility and trust signals.
+Scale into team workflows with better visibility and trust signals.

 Questions